MeganMFisher/material-ui-demo/README.md

 ## Why is it useful?

-You can easily add elements from Google's Material Design into your application to make the UI much more sleek and professional looking.
+You can easily add elements from Google's Material Design into your application to take the UI up a notch.
+You can also easily add in modals, a side menus, styled buttons, tables, date pickers, etc.

 # Installation: